 The safety and security of students and staff is paramount.
-The Academy Trust has a very effective child protection and safeguarding policy in place, and this is reviewed annually in order to ensure the continued protection of students.
+The academy trust has a very effective child protection and safeguarding policy in place, and this is reviewed annually in order to ensure the continued protection of students.
 Students are closely supervised at all times, including on trips.
-Safety of staff is partly achieved through the Academy Trust's comprehensive staff grievance and disciplinary policies.
+Safety of staff is partly achieved through the academy trust's comprehensive staff grievance and disciplinary policies.
 There is also a rigorous anti-bullying policy in place for both staff and students.
-The Academy Trust has a comprehensive health & safety policy in place, a health and safety audit and a fire risk audit are conducted annually and any issues identified are addressed promptly.
+The academy trust has a comprehensive health & safety policy in place, a health and safety audit and a fire risk audit are conducted regularly and any issues identified are addressed promptly.
 Health and safety is a standing agenda item for the school's Joint Staff Consultative Group (JSCG) which meets regularly, and for each meeting of the board of trustees.
-Tight control is also exercised over site visitors - and during the Covid-19 pandemic, site visitors have been kept to a minimum.
-A number of changes have been made to make the site Covid-19 secure and to prevent the spread of infection of the virus amongst staff and students.
-There is an extensive and comprehensive Covid-19 risk assessment which is kept up-to-date to identify any and all risks associated with the health and safety of students as a result of Covid-19.
+Tight control is also exercised over site visitors.
+A number of changes that had been made to make the site Covid-19 secure and to prevent the spread of infection of the virus amongst staff and students have remained as a permanent feature for the school.